Picture Import Wizard

 Picture Editor for more information.

-your bitmap should be square and look good then tiled.
-For best results, tiled
+be square and look good then tiled.
+For best results, materials should be either

 Adding a Picture